linode/docs/docs/guides/applications/messaging/how-to-install-inspircd-on-debian-10-ubuntu-2004/index.md

 ## Next Steps

-Congratulations.
-Your IRC server is up and running and ready for a community.

-Check out the [#irchelp](https://www.irchelp.org/) website for more information about using and running an IRC server, about IRC networks, and to get ideas for more you can do with your new server.
+Your IRC server is now up and running and ready for a community.
+Check out the [#irchelp](https://www.irchelp.org/) website for more information about using and running an IRC server.
+You can also refer that channel to get ideas for more you can do with your new server.
 You can also use the [IRC Networks and Server Lists](https://www.irchelp.org/networks/) to find existing IRC communities and see how other popular IRC servers operate.